Official Title

 ICU-Acquired Weakness (ICUAW), as studied in other ICU population.

-mechanical ventilation and hospital length of stay and increased mortality.
-Long-term impacts
+of mechanical ventilation and hospital length of stay and increased mortality.
+Long-term

-a high risk of settings saturation.
-Specialized settings for post-ICU rehabilitation are
+with a high risk of settings saturation.
+Specialized settings for post-ICU rehabilitation

-preparing to early receive difficult-to-wean patients with ICUAW after admission in ICU for
+are preparing to early receive difficult-to-wean patients with ICUAW after admission in

 To our best knowledge, no data is obviously available regarding at the future of these

-are available concerning the course of lung damages and muscle function after ICU stay.
-The
+data are available concerning the course of lung damages and muscle function after ICU

-safety of early mobilization usually delivered in patients admitted to post-ICU settings has
+stay.
+The safety of early mobilization usually delivered in patients admitted to post-ICU

-year in patients who survived from COVID-19 in ICU and are admitted in post-ICU setting for
+one year in patients who survived from COVID-19 in ICU and are admitted in post-ICU

 Active, not recruiting